-So, another best Amiga games list, it’s not as though it’s not been done before has it!
+So, another best Commodore Amiga games list, it’s not as though it’s not been done before has it!
 But that said, it is hard to resist putting together my own list of classic Amiga games, like with many classic retro systems, it is hard to whittle down to a concise list of my favourite Amiga games.
 Before we start though, if you want to relive some of your Amiga gaming memories, check out our guide to setting up WinUAE as well as our best Amiga Emulator guide.
 This quick guide will have you up and running in no time, ready to play.

 Lemmings – 1991